Hiking in Montenegro: 11 Best Hikes For Different Seasons

 In Savnik, I personally can recommend Eco Selo Nevidio.
 Even if you don’t get to stay here, stop for lunch or coffee at their village-like restaurant with a lovely view.

-If you will be in the area of Piva Lake near the Durmitor National park, I recommend you to devote one day to a hike to two small but beautiful lakes at the foot of the Volujak mountain, located on the border with Bosnia & Herzegovina.
+Suppose you will be in the area of Piva Lake near the Durmitor National Park.
+In that case, I recommend you devote one day to a hike to two small but beautiful lakes at the foot of the Volujak mountain, located on the border with Bosnia & Herzegovina.

 Most of the trail runs in the shade of trees in a deciduous forest.
 There are no people on this path since no one really knows about this beauty.
 The lakes are small and not promoted as much as nearby Black Lake in Durmitor.
 Introverts will definitely love it there.